-Macau’s urban public buses fleet is huge and is currently run by the government, with services being provided by two different companies: Transmac and TCM.
+Macau’s urban public bus fleet is huge and is currently run by the government, with services being provided by two different companies: Transmac and TCM.
 With one of the most populated neighborhoods in the world (Fai Chi Kei) and unbelievable peak-time traffic jams across the city’s 40 square kilometers, buses are one of the main (and most required) modes of transport.
 However, the city wasn’t always this populated and there weren’t always so many buses.
 In this article, we take a look at the history of Macau’s buses!

 Helping the Neighbors

-After a few years, the number of these grew to 30, and it was clear there was a need for them.
+After a few years, the number of these grew to 30, and it was clear that there was a need for them.
 Ford was the main manufacturer and taking these buses was actually a form of entertainment activity for locals, as private cars were a rarity during this time.
 The popularity of the buses spiked and soon there were a number of different companies offering this kind of transport.
-However, most of them didn’t survive the competitive world they were operating in, and disappeared soon after.
+However, most of them didn’t survive the competitive world they were operating in and disappeared soon after.

 TCM: From Ferries to Buses

-TCM started in the 50s as a ferry company providing transportation from Macau peninsula to the islands (Coloane and Taipa) before the first bridge was constructed.
+TCM started in the 50s as a ferry company providing transportation from the Macau peninsula to the islands (Coloane and Taipa) before the first bridge was constructed.
 With the completion of the bridge in 1974, a new era of local transportation began.
-TCM (then called Macau Island Passenger Transport Company) purchased several buses and started transporting passengers between Macau, Taipa and Coloane.
+TCM (then called Macau Island Passenger Transport Company) purchased several buses and started transporting passengers between Macau, Taipa, and Coloane.
 It was only in 1986 that the company changed its name to Sociedade de Transportes Colectivos de Macau.
 Ford was not the only bus supplier: TCM soon bought several Mercedes-Benz vehicles to cater to the population’s needs.
 In the 90s, the company started importing other brands, such as Japanese Toyota and Hino.

 Three Fighters, Two Winners

 In 1988, the local government signed a 10-year concession contract with three main companies providing buses.
 These concessions lasted until July 2011.
 Both Transmac (Transportes Urbanos de Macau) and TCM (Sociedade de Transportes Colectivos de Macao) are still currently running buses in Macau.
-There was a slight change in the transportation business scheme in 2011 when the Transport Bureau of the Macau Government (DSAT) introduced a government-led management system which gave them control over deciding routes, labour issues, and other logistical decisions.
+There was a slight change in the transportation business scheme in 2011 when the Transport Bureau of the Macau Government (DSAT) introduced a government-led management system which gave them control over deciding routes, labor issues, and other logistical decisions.
 The bus companies simply acted as service providers.
 Thus, DSAT started an open-bidding process and both Transmac and TCM won the run.

 Reolian (Sociedade de Transportes Públicos Reolian) was another company that stood out and provided bus services, but they eventually declared bankruptcy in 2013.
 There were several reasons for this, among them problems with what the government called “improper management”.
 At the time, DSAT took over the company’s operations to ensure public services would not be interrupted.
 However, the latter no longer exists in the Macau transportation system and only Transmac and TCM remain strong.
 Reolian’s remaining buses were taken over by New Era company, but TCM ended up managing them.